adelincalina/ytcapp/README.md

 - Fast audio download and conversion.
 - Automatic MP3 output.
 - Clean and simple interface.
+- Supports downloading **user-created playlists** (not auto-generated YouTube mixes).
 - Fully offline and portable.

 ### 🚀 How to use
 1. Download the file from the **Releases** section (`YTConvertorApp.7z`).
 2. Extract the archive to a folder (e.g., Desktop).
 3. Run `YTConvertorApp.exe`.
-4. Paste the song link and click **Download**.
+4. Paste the song or playlist link and click **Download**.
-5. The audio file will be saved automatically in the app folder.
+5. The audio files will be saved automatically in the app folder.

 ---